 - Our student tenancies require a guarantor as standard procedure.
-This is an adult who is over the age of 18 and either working full time or a homeowner in the UK.
+This is an adult who is over the age of 18 and passes a credit check.

 - If for any reason you do not make your rental payment, your guarantor will be pursued by our arrears department to pay your rent.

-- They will be sent a separate agreement to sign and return to us once you have reserved your property
+- They will be sent a separate agreement to sign electronically once you have reserved your property